-We have Warrants outstanding to purchase an aggregate of 7,217,991 shares of Common Stock.
+We have Warrants outstanding to purchase an aggregate of 7,217,975 shares of Common Stock.
 In addition, pursuant to the 2021 Plan and the 2021 Employee Stock Purchase Plan ("ESPP"), we may issue an aggregate of up to 5,221,351 shares of Common Stock, which amount may be subject to increase from time to time.
+For additional information about this plan, please see "Executive Compensation-Employee Benefit Plans."
 We may also issue additional shares of Common Stock or other equity securities of equal or senior rank in the future in connection with, among other things, future acquisitions or repayment of outstanding indebtedness, without stockholder approval, in a number of circumstances.
 The issuance of additional shares or other equity securities of equal or senior rank would have the following effects:

-- existing stockholders' proportionate ownership interest in us will decrease; - the amount of cash available per share, including for payment of dividends in the future, may decrease; - · the relative voting strength of each previously outstanding Common Stock may be diminished; and - the market price of the Common Stock may decline.
+- existing stockholders' proportionate ownership interest in us will decrease; - the amount of cash available per share, including for payment of dividends in the future, may decrease; - · the relative voting strength of each previously outstanding Common Stock may be diminished; and - the market price of the Common Stock may decline